22 famous nappers: How napping was these people’s key to success

 An afternoon nap can be a great way to recharge your batteries and get ready for the rest of the day.
-But did you know that many famous people have been known to take a nap? - Here, we'll explore famous nappers from the BC to the present day.
+But did you know that many famous people have been known to take a nap? - Here, we'll explore celebrities who have enjoyed the benefits of daytime napping, from the BC to the present day.

 1. Aristotle (384 BC-322 BC)

 People has napped since the dawn of time.
 In fact, a midday siesta is a part of our DNA.
 That being said, Aristotle is probably the first self-professed napper in history.